Jack Lopresti: Political career

 As of 2015, Lopresti was a member of the Conservative Friends of Israel group, and attended delegations of that group including during the Operation Defensive Shield conflict when he visited in 2014 for an Israeli military briefing on the Iron Dome air defence system.

 At the 2015 general election, he retained his seat with an increased majority of almost 10,000 votes.

 Lopresti supported Brexit in the 2016 EU referendum.

 Lopresti was subject to a failed attempt before the 2017 general election by some members of his local party to deselect him as the Conservative Candidate for Filton and Bradley Stoke.
 This followed reports in the press that he had been having an extramarital affair with a fellow MP.
 There was, he said, a "vicious smear campaign" in the constituency and an "attempt to destroy my character and reputation" after revelations about his private life.
 Lopresti said he had made a complaint to the police over a letter urging Lopresti's deselection, which had been circulated by a "former very bitter party member and possibly a disgruntled employee", and appeared to have broken data protection laws.
 He was re-selected.

 At the 2017 UK general election, he retained his seat, but with a decreased majority.

 In Parliament, Lopresti served on the Northern Ireland Affairs Committee, Armed Forces Bill Committee and Defence Committee.

 In December 2017, BBC News Online reported that Lopresti was facing an investigation after his ex-office manager made a formal complaint about his behaviour, following her resignation.
 A senior Conservative councillor in Bristol subsequently claimed there were "ample grounds" to believe the bullying allegations surrounding the MP due to his "character flaws" and past behaviour.
 However, two former staff members said they had had a good relationship with Lopresti, and that he was a good employer.
 Subsequent to this, the BBC reported on 11 July 2019 that the ex-office manager, Jo Kinsey, felt she had been 'vindicated' following her complaint, having received a letter of apology from Lopresti following an internal Conservative party investigation.
 Lopresti said he categorically rejected the allegations, and had concerns about the inquiry process.

 In the December 2019 general election, Lopresti retained his seat once again, with a slightly greater majority than in 2017.

 On 8 April 2020 during the coronavirus pandemic, Lopresti sent a letter to cabinet minister Robert Jenrick asking him to reopen churches for Easter.

 Lopresti was appointed Deputy Chairman of the Conservative Party, serving alongside Nickie Aiken, Lee Anderson, Luke Hall and Matthew Vickers from 2023.

 Lopresti lost his seat in parliament in the general election of 4 July 2024, gaining 12,905 votes compared to Labour's Claire Hazelgrove with 22,905.

 Post-parliamentary career

 In November 2024, Lopresti started serving in the Ukrainian military, in the International Legion.
 He is based in Kyiv, working on foreign relations and diplomacy, weapons procurement, and liaising with charities operating in Ukraine.
-In February 2025, Lopresti said he travels "across Ukraine" for his work.
+In February 2026, Lopresti announced that he had joined the Azov Brigade.